Security at Kyomi

 - Backups - Encrypted backups in Google Cloud Storage

-We cache metadata about your BigQuery datasets to enable intelligent search:
+We cache metadata about your data warehouse tables to enable intelligent search:

 What we store: